FrostyX/infra-docs/dns.rst

 (that script is in puppet).

 .. warning::
-  This is known to be a less efficient means of doing geodns then the patched version from kernel.org.
+  This is known to be a less efficient means of doing geodns than the patched version from kernel.org.
 We're using this version at the moment because it's in Fedora and works.
 The level of DNS traffic we see is generally low enough that the inefficiencies aren't that noticed.
 For